 Weather exposure: Exposure to the weather can be dangerous if you are not properly prepared.
 Heat stress and sunburn are the two commonest weather dangers in Australia, although exposure to cold is a possibility in desert areas (night time), mountainous regions or in winter in the southern states.
 Abide by the dress code and make sure you are wearing appropriate clothes and have spare clothing items, use all appropriate PPE, use sunscreen and ensure you carry water.
 Consider whether some activities should be conducted at dawn or dusk, with a long break over the heat of the day.
 Sports Medicine Australia has prepared a leaflet (Beat the Heat) for people conducting outdoor activities in extreme weather conditions.

 Personal protective equipment (PPE)

-The following personal protective equipment is available: hard hats, sun hats, hi-vis caps (with removable legionaire flap) earplugs, safety glasses, safety sunglasses, disposable gloves, heavy gardening gloves, non-slip glassware gloves, heat gloves, disposable overalls, disposable shoe covers, dust masks, high visibility safety vests, fly nets, bee veils and wet weather gear.
+The following personal protective equipment is available: hard hats, wide brimmed sun hats, hi-vis caps (with removable legionaire flap) earplugs, safety glasses, safety sunglasses, disposable gloves, heavy gardening gloves, non-slip glassware gloves, heat gloves, disposable overalls, disposable shoe covers, dust masks, high visibility safety vests, fly nets, bee veils and wet weather gear.
 First aid kits are available in the laboratory, office and in all of the vehicles.
 Sunscreen, alcohol hand cleaners and insect repellent are available from the supply in the laboratory.
 The field vehicle contains flashing magnetic lights and safety bollards, an EPIRB and a battery powered strobe "flare".
+A SPOT satellite tracker is available for remote area work.
 Extra bollards and "men working" signage are stored in the laboratory.

 Portable appliance testing